linux-system-roles/logging/roles/rsyslog/README.md

 - `rsyslog_config_dir`: Directory to store configuration files.
 Default to '/etc/rsyslog.d'.
 - `rsyslog_custom_config_files`: List of custom configuration files are deployed to /etc/rsyslog.d.
 The format is an array which element is the full path to each custom configuration file.
 Default to none.
 - `rsyslog_in_image`: Specifies if the target host is a container and use rsyslog in the image.
 Default to false.
-- `rsyslog_purge_original_conf`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
-To purge local files prior to setting new ones, set `rsyslog_purge_original_conf` variable to 'true', it will move all Rsyslog configuration files to a backup directory before deploying the new configuration files.
-Defaults to 'false'.
-- `rsyslog_system_log_dir`: System log directory.
-Default to '/var/log'.
 - `rsyslog_work_dir`: Working directory.
 Default to '/var/lib/rsyslog'.

 Elasticsearch, Files and Forwards outputs sub-variables